Where second graders beat up on first graders!

 Just before the train entered the tunnel, the operators managed to get out and take cover.
-The train tripped the explosive and causing the track under the train to explode with a loud bang derailing the engine and causing the entire rest of the train to crumple up behind it.
+The train tripped the explosive and the track under the train exploded with a loud bang derailing the engine and causing the entire rest of the train to crumple up behind it.
 According to Challenor, the sound of screeching and bending metal was excruciating.
 The operators were quite pleased with the result, but then to add their dark joy, they could hear another train coming in from the upline direction through the tunnel.
 Two trains in one go!
 Several moments later, the second train hit the explosives inside the tunnel, derailed, and then slammed into the wreckage of first train.
 It was a terrific wreck of steel and fire, which made the rail tunnel completely impassable.

 Satisfied with the result, Challenor and Wedderburn made their way back to their camp to meet up with their comrades.
 It was a long hard climb back up into the mountains, but they made it back to their rendez-vous camp on September 15, the first of the SAS groups to do so.
 The two men waited at their camp for three days for the others to show up, but none ever did.
 So they decided to begin their trek south toward the advancing allied lines which were many hundreds of miles to the south.
 Their trek was a long, arduous, and highly dangerous.